an-yu-chen/academic.website/tan.md

   <div class="journey-hero">
     <h1>My Life-Changing Journey in Tanzania</h1>
     <p>
-      A summer that reminded me we are all connected — and that kindness, humility, and openness can quietly transform a life.
+      A summer that reminded me we are all connected — through kindness, humility, and shared humanity.
     </p>
   </div>